 Irish Draught horses are athletic, powerful horses with substance, quality, and a proud demeanor.
 At 15.1-16.3 hands they have a sound constitution and stand over a lot of ground, with well-defined withers, a deep girth, strong back and quarters, and clean, hard legs with muscular forearms and thighs.

-Any solid colour, including grey, is acceptable, although any white above the knees/hocks is undesireable.
+Any solid colour, including grey, is acceptable, although any white above the knees/hocks is undesirable.
 The Irish Draught is intelligent, gentle, and docile, known for its common sense.

 The Irish Draught is a perfect companion mount for riders of all ages for jumping, eventing, dressage, hunting and driving.
 They are especially popular when crossed with Thoroughbreds and warmbloods, producing the highly-successful Irish Sport Horse (a crossbred with a minimum of 1/8 Irish Draught blood).
 These animals can be found excelling at the highest levels of international show jumping and eventing.